pingcap/pingcap.github.io/src/ai/quickstart.md

 ## Prerequisites

-- Go [tidbcloud.com](https://tidbcloud.com/) to create a TiDB Cloud Serverless cluster for free or using [tiup playground](https://docs.pingcap.com/tidb/stable/quick-start-with-tidb/#deploy-a-local-test-cluster) to a TiDB Self-Managed cluster for local testing.
+- Go [tidbcloud.com](https://tidbcloud.com/) to create a TiDB Cloud Starter cluster for free or using [tiup playground](https://docs.pingcap.com/tidb/stable/quick-start-with-tidb/#deploy-a-local-test-cluster) to a TiDB Self-Managed cluster for local testing.

 ## Installation